Niyizibyose/alx-zero_day/README.md

-My first readme with ALX Coding School
+My first readme with ALX Coding School in Rwanda, Kigali